abajwa-hw/security-workshops/Setup-ranger-21.md

 hdfs dfs -ls /rangerdemo
 #this should fail with "Permission denied"
 ```
-- Notice the audit report and filter on "REPOSITORY TYPE"="HDFS" and "USER"="ali" to see the how denied request was logged
+- Notice the audit report and filter on "REPOSITORY TYPE"="HDFS" and "USER"="ali" to see the how denied request was logged in Ranger under Audit > Big Data

 - Add policy in Ranger and PolicyManager > hdfs_sandbox > Add new policy:
   - Resource path: /rangerdemo